 |Facility||Positive residents||Positive staff members||Total cases||Total deaths|

 Officials have struggled to keep the virus contained even when they identified outbreaks, while prisoners and their families have accused the Arkansas Department of Corrections of bungling their response to the virus.
-Some have complained that prison officials have kept them in the dark about their loved-one’s illness.
+The Marshall Project, a nonprofit covering criminal justice, has said Arkansas is among the worst states in per capita infections at prisons.